Croat–Bosniak War: Operation Neretva

 The standstill of August ended in early September when the ARBiH launched an operation known as Operation Neretva '93 against the HVO on a 200 km front from Gornji Vakuf to south of Mostar, one of its largest of the year.
 The ARBiH launched coordinated attacks on Croat enclaves in Lašva Valley, particularly in the Vitez area.
 The village of Zabilje north of Vitez was the first target in order to cut the main road through the Lašva Valley.
 Repeated attacks followed from northwest and southwest.
 The HVO launched a counterattack on 8 September against ARBiH positions northwest of Vitez.
-They seized the high ground on the strategically important Bila hill, but the Bosniak forces soon resumed their offensive.
+They seized the high ground on the strategically important Bila hill, but the Muslim forces soon resumed their offensive.

 During the night of 8/9 September, the ARBiH attacked the village of Grabovica, near Jablanica.
 At least 13, and as many as 35, Croat civilians were killed in the Grabovica massacre.
 The victims included elderly people, women, and a four-year-old child.
 A few days later the ARBiH mounted an offensive east of Prozor.
 During this offensive the Uzdol massacre occurred in the village of Uzdol.
 In the morning of 14 September, 70–100 ARBiH forces infiltrated past the HVO defence lines and reached the village.
-After capturing the HVO command post the troops went on a killing spree; 29 Croat civilians were killed by the Prozor Independent Battalion and members of the local police force.
+After capturing the HVO command post the troops went on a killing spree; 29 Croat civilians, including three children, were killed by the Prozor Independent Battalion and members of the local police force.

 On 18 September another ARBiH attack started in the Vitez area in order to split the Croat enclave into two parts.
 Combat renewed in other areas as well, in Gornji Vakuf, Travnik, Fojnica and Mostar.
 Fighting shifted to the Busovača area on 23 September where the ARBiH used 120-mm mortar rounds to shell the town.
 Vitez was again struck on 27 September, when its hospital was hit by ARBiH mortars, killing two people.
 During a simultaneous attack from the north and south, at one point the ARBiH broke through HVO lines in Vitez, but were ultimately forced back after heavy fighting.

 In Herzegovina, the main focus of the ARBiH attack was the HVO stronghold in the village of Vrdi, an important location for the control of northern and western approaches to Mostar.
 The first attack started on 19 September with artillery bombardment of the village.
 It included the struggle for nearby mountains to the west, but the attack was repelled by the HVO.
 There was no fixed frontline from Vrdi to Mostar and forces from both sides battled on the hills.
 In Mostar, there were clashes in the suburbs of the city and mutual artillery shelling until a ceasefire was agreed on 3 October.